 Ursula Zinko, Umeå University.
 Assistant supervisor.
 Graduated 2004.

-My publications have been cited >7,600 times according to Google Scholar.
-Citations in 2018 alone were >640.
+My publications have been cited >8,925 times according to Google Scholar.
+During 2020 they were cited 730 times.

 Tiselius, A.K., S. Lundbäck, N. Lönnell, R. Jansson, and M. Dynesius.
 2019.
 Bryophyte community assembly on young land uplift islands - Dispersal and habitat filtering assessed using species traits.
-Journal of Biogeography.
+Journal of Biogeography 46: 2188–2202

 Löfroth, T., H. Gibb, J. Hjältén, and M. Dynesius.
 2017.
 Soil humidity, potential solar radiation and altitude affect boreal beetle assemblages in dead wood.
 Biological Conservation 209: 107-118.